shawnsandy/extras/README.md

 * __Providers array__

-The Extras service provider auto loads the required providers in one go.
+The Extras service provider auto loads the required providers / Facade for the following package in one go.

 - 'davestewart\sketchpad\SketchpadServiceProvider'
 - 'Collective\Remote\RemoteServiceProvider'